asimmagar20/asimmagar20/README.md

 ## 👨‍💻 About Me

-I am a junior Digital Technology & Software Developer from Nepal with a strong focus on modern web development.
+I am a junior Digital Technology & Software Developer from Nepal with a strong focus on web application development.
-I like turning ideas into fast, responsive and user‑friendly web applications using a mix of backend and frontend technologies.
+My work spans frontend and backend, and I enjoy building projects that are clean, responsive and practical for real users.

 - Based in Nepal
-- Science background with a passion for software development
+- Science background with a clear interest in software engineering
-- Experience working on real projects as a junior developer / intern
+- Hands‑on experience as a junior developer / intern on real client projects
-- Interested in full‑stack development, UI/UX and practical digital products
+- Comfortable working across the stack: frontend, backend and CMS
-- Focused on building a solid portfolio of production‑ready projects
+- Actively building a portfolio of projects that reflect production‑style quality

 More about me and my work: **[asimpunmagar.com.np](https://asimpunmagar.com.np)**